koch-tobias/master-thesis/README.md

 - **Data Augmentation**: The synthetic designations are generated by adding random mistakes, switching words or generating new names using GPT3.5.
 The synthetic bounding box information is randomly generated, however, it must be within a validated range in terms of position, length, width, height, and volume in reference to the original components of the same class.
 - **Training, Validation, and Test Split**: To ensure that the datasets are balanced across classes a stratified training, valiadation, test split is performed with additional help of data augmentation techniques to create synthetic car parts.
 The goal here is to have at least 2 / (1 - percentage trainset/100) car parts, so that each split has at least one car part for each class (uniform name). </br>

-The following outputs of this process are then stored in a newly created folder with the naming convention "YYYYMMDD_Time" in the folder **"data/processed"**:
+The outputs of this process are then stored in a newly created folder with the naming convention "YYYYMMDD_Time" inside the folder **"data/processed"**:
 - binary folder:
   - Dict with train, validation, and test split in dataframes (pickle file)
   - Dict with train, validation, and test split in numpy arrays (pickle file)